cTooshi/stardew-valley-randomizer/README.md

 * Misc
   * Bug fixes to prevent game crashing
   * Different variants of randomized rain can now appear in one playthrough (previously only one type per playthrough)
+  * A random item is added to each location's artifact spot pool

 ## Possible Future Features
 * Graphics changes